PythonCharmers/python-future/docs/automatic_conversion.rst

 How well do ``futurize`` and ``pasteurize`` work?
 -------------------------------------------------

-They are still incomplete and make some mistakes, like 2to3, on which it is based.
+They are still incomplete and make some mistakes, like 2to3, on which they are based.

 Nevertheless, ``futurize`` and ``pasteurize`` are useful to automate much of the